Mailu/Mailu/docs/webadministration.rst

 * Comment.
 A description for the user.
 This description is shown on the Users page.

 * Enabled.
 Tick this checkbox to enable the user account.
-When an user is disabled.
-The user is unable to login the Admin GUI or webmail or access his email via IMAP/POP3.
+When an user is disabled, the user is unable to login to the Admin GUI or webmail or access his email via IMAP/POP3 or send mail.
   The email inbox of the user is still retained.
 This option can be used to temporarily suspend an user account.

 * Quota.
 The maximum quota for the user's email box.